bbozkaya/merlin-milvus/README.md

 calculated in Notebook 01.
 Milvus is GPU-accelerated and shows improved and much needed performance for real-life RecSys usecases and datasets, so be sure to take a look at the benchmark performance results.

-A blog post about all the work conducted is available here (TODO).
+A blog post about all the work conducted is available here once published.